habeebatl/data-cleaning-in-python-essential-training-3086536/README.md

 # Data Cleaning in Python Essential Training
 This is the repository for the LinkedIn Learning course Data Cleaning in Python Essential Training.
-The full course is available from [LinkedIn Learning][lil-course-url].
+Th full course is available from [LinkedIn Learning][lil-course-url].

 ![1667582799961](https://user-images.githubusercontent.com/28540243/200747823-e4b24a18-e1ae-4075-bb04-02e4b8cd9da3.jpeg)